worldsibu/convector-rest-api/README.md

 Now to generate the API application you just need to go in the root of your project and run:

 ```
-conv-rest-api generate api -c <chaincode name> -p <project name>
+conv-rest-api generate api -c <chaincode name> -p <project name> -f <chaincode config file>
 ```

 While the chaincode name parameter will tell the generator where to look for the methods to be wrapped by APIs, the project name will be used only for defining the name of the project swagger and to give to the Router class a proper name.
+The chaincode config file is optional and defaults to the file in the root folder called **org1.< chaincode name >.config.json**

 For our supply chain example we can run in the folder **convector-example-supplychain-master**:

 ```
-conv-rest-api generate api -c supplychainchaincode -p supplychain
+conv-rest-api generate api -c supplychainchaincode -p supplychain -f ./org1.supplychainchaincode.config.json
 ```

 What this command will do is: